The Man Who Never Missed: Plot

 While eavesdropping on a conversation between soldiers in his bar, Khadaji learns that his victims are beginning to emerge from their paralysis, prompting military intelligence's eagerness to interrogate them.
 Realizing his time is limited and that the potential exposure of his identity looms, Khadaji swiftly executes the final stage of his plan.

-He reaches out to the head of the Confed forces on the planet, claiming possession of vital information regarding the leaders of the Shamba Freedom Forces, a revelation the military is desperate to obtain.
+He contacts the head of the Confed forces on the planet, claiming possession of vital information regarding the leaders of the Shamba Freedom Forces, a revelation the military is desperate to obtain.
 Refusing a military escort, Khadaji insists on delivering the information himself to the commander's office.
 Once there, he astounds the commander by revealing that he is the sole member of the "Shamba Freedom Force" before swiftly incapacitating him with a dart concealed in a cigarette.

 With his mission accomplished, Khadaji retreats to his bar, securing himself inside the massive vault where he reflects on his past while anticipating the inevitable retribution from the military.
 The wait is brief as the army swiftly surrounds the bar, realizing Khadaji's involvement in the commander's attack.
 Despite the vault's resilience against their weapons, the military resorts to an "implosion bomb," aimed at obliterating the safe haven.
 The ensuing explosion engulfs the bar, the vault, and likely Khadaji himself, effectively ending the insurgency.

 Scouring through the wreckage, the military only manages to identify a human body among the debris, failing to confirm if it indeed belongs to Khadaji.
 However, a startling discovery emerges during the molecular scanning of the compressed safe rubble.
 A technician brings the revelation to the new commander, who initially dismisses its significance, believing the resistance to have dissolved with Khadaji's demise.
 Yet, upon closer inspection, the commander is forced to confront the staggering reality: Khadaji acted alone, single-handedly orchestrating the entire insurgency without ever missing a shot.

 Recognizing the catastrophic implications for the Confed's reputation, the commander swiftly orders the newfound information to be secured under the highest level of confidentiality.
 However, he acknowledges that it may be too late, as the revelation of the "Man Who Never Missed" would undoubtedly galvanize countless individuals across Confed-controlled planets to rise against their oppressors, inspired by Khadaji's audacious defiance.